kariannestrand/FYS3150/Project_1/README.md

 If you do not want to run the timing tests, simply change "true" to "false".

 To link and compile the code, we use a [makefile](https://github.com/mariaoftedahl/FYS3150/blob/main/Project_1/makefile).
-In a Linux command line, write the following:
+In a command line, write the following:

     make all

 This will produce a file called main.exe.
-To run it, write the following in a Linux command line:
+To run it, write the following in a command line:

     ./main.exe n